 The NAV per Unit will reflect any income and gains of the Trust that have accrued or have been realized but have not been made payable at the time Units are acquired.
 A Unitholder who acquires Units may become taxable on the Unitholder's share of such income and gains of the Trust notwithstanding that such amounts may have been reflected in the price paid by the Unitholder for the Units.
-The consequences of acquiring Units late in a calendar year will generally depend on the amount of distributions throughout the year, if any, and whether one or more year-end special distributions to Unitholders are necessary late in the calendar year to ensure, to the extent permitted under the Tax Act, that the Trust will not be liable to income tax on such amounts under Part I of the Tax Act.
+Investors should note in this regard that the Trust does not generally intend to pay distributions throughout the year and accordingly, one or more year-end special distributions to Unitholders may be necessary late in certain taxation years to ensure, to the extent permitted under the Tax Act, that the Trust will not be liable for non-refundable income tax on such amounts under Part I of the Tax Act.